alex-rosta/tech.rosta.dev/posts/oidc-flows.md

 ## Try to always stay OIDC conformant

 OIDC is a standard, and while it allows for some flexibility, it's best to stick to the standard flows and parameters.
 This ensures compatibility with various OIDC providers and libraries.
-If you find yourself needing to deviate from the standard, consider whether it's worth rewriting the whole auth the next time another OIDC provider is knocking on the door.
+If you find yourself needing to deviate from the standard, consider whether it's worth rewriting the whole auth the next time another OIDC provider is knocking on the door. :wink: